 First for Fineshade

-Some of the species that have been recorded in Fineshade Wood for the first time during the last year
+Some of the species that have been recorded in Fineshade Wood for the first time in the last year or so

 We send all species records to the relevant Northants County Recorder and/or to the Northamptonshire Biological Records Centre.

 They are also sent regularly to Forestry England's ecological team and the local beat forester.